Angel-Pagan/data-enrichment/README.md

 The data that you decide to enrich with, should be based/linked to either a zipcode, county, city, or state level to the SPARCS.csv

+"""FINAL CODE WAS NOT ABLE TO LINK THE KEYS DUE TO USING N=10000 TO IMPORT THE CSV FILES.I WAS UNABLE TO LOAD THE FILE OTHERWISE"""